DataStories-UniPi/Hermes_PostgreSQL/doc/functionality.md

 The following methods can be used interchangeably either on Segments (e.g. SegmentST) or Trajectory objects, but in each case a different interpolation model is assumed @cite vodas2013hermes.
 According to @cite vodas2013hermes in the case of segments a [uniform linear motion model](https://en.wikipedia.org/wiki/Linear_motion) is assumed and in the case of a trajectory object a non-uniform linear motion with constant non-zero acceleration between two points is used.
 An assumption is made on the initial speed of the object: the speed of the object at the first point of the trajectory is considered equal to the speed at the second point, in other words, the acceleration at the first segment of the trajectory is zero.

-In the following, there is example code segments for the segment model mainly
+In the following, there is example code segments for the segment model mainly.

-@see @ref SegmentSP/Interpolation.sql

 @see @ref SegmentST/Interpolation.sql
 @see @ref SegmentST/Properties.sql
 @see @ref SegmentST/RelationalOperators.sql
+@see @ref SegmentST/Definition.sql

+@see @ref LineSP/Definition.sql

+@see @ref RangeSP/Definition.sql

+@see @ref PointST/Definition.sql

 @see @ref Trajectory/Properties.sql
 @see @ref Trajectory/Interpolation.sql